mendix/docs/content/refguide/published-odata-resource.md

 {{% /alert %}}

-Attributes of published entities are nillable by default.
-This means that if their value is **empty** then they will be encoded as explicit nulls in the OData content.
-If you deselect the **nillable** column, the attribute cannot be **empty** (otherwise a runtime error would occur).++check the key names.++
+Attributes of published entities are **Nillable** by default.
+This means that if their value is empty then they will be encoded as explicit nulls in the OData content.
+If you deselect **Nillable** for an attribute, the attribute cannot be empty (otherwise a runtime error would occur).

 {{% alert type="info" %}}

-Attributes of type binary cannot be exported through OData services except the **Contents** field of _System_._FileDocument_.
+Attributes of **Type** **Binary** cannot be exported through OData services except the **Contents** field of _System_._FileDocument_.

 {{% /alert %}}

 ## 3 Mapping from Internal Names to Exposed Names

 Use the **Exposed entity name** to customize the name of the resource that is exposed to the outside world.
-The default name is the same as the name of the exposed entity in your domain model.
-It can be changed to any name that starts with a letter followed by letters or digits with a maximum length of 480 characters.
+The default name is the name of the exposed entity in your domain model.
+The **Exposed entity name** must start with a letter followed by letters or digits with a maximum length of 480 characters.

 {{% alert type="info" %}}